-Table 9-5 Ecology - Mitigation Measures - Construction
+Table 9-6 Ecology - Mitigation Measures - Construction

-Impact/Source Mitigation Measures Responsibility Schedule Lighting Loss Ononis Hesperia and Sueda monodiana was identified within rocky plateaus and/or depressions within the proposed survey area, and therefore are likely to be present within the project footprint.
+Impact/Source Mitigation Measures Responsibility Schedule The following Moroccan endemic species were identified within the study area.
+Euphorbia balsamifera, Ononis Hesperia, Teucrium chardonianum, Zilla spinosa subs. pcotata, Helianthemum canariense, Pentzia hesperdium, Suaeda ifniensis, Suaeda monodiana, and Zygophyllum waterlottii.
 Avoidance of clearing any of these endemic species will be undertaken where possible.
-2 includes a picture of each of these species.
+Appendix A includes a picture of each of these species.
 Adjustment of the proposed poles or tracks will be considered if any endemic species are to be affected by vegetation clearance.
-EPC CEMP - Design, Management These endemic species will be planted, where practical, at the landscaping areas (within the PV site) at the end of construction, to maintain populations locally.
+EPC CESMP - Design, Management Habitat Loss These endemic species will be planted, where practical, at the landscaping areas (within the PV site) at the end of construction, to maintain populations locally.
+The Project Company can select the most suitable approach to comply with the measures outlined above.
 Seeds will be collected from local sources for sowing onto areas of land which are not a fire risk to the PV Plant and suitable for the site landscaping.
 If agreed by the stakeholders, the project company will support habitat restoration efforts in the region (project area or nearby protected areas).
-EPC CEMP - Design, Management Training on nest / burrow conservation awareness will be included during the construction period.
-EPC CEMP - Design, monitoring In order to avoid the affection over productive habitats and endemic flora species, the design of the proposed poles of the PL and temporary roads will avoid Graras habitats when possible.
-EPC CESMP - Design The contractor will ensure that no encroachment to the nearby, adjacent land will occur.
-EPC CESMP - Management and monitoring All construction vehicles adhere to clearly defined transportation routes.
-Transport routes will be identified and training provided to emphasise the need to adhere to the designated routes in order to protect the existing vegetation and reduce encroachment on adjacent land, and reduce dust across the site.
-EPC CESMP - Management and monitoring
+EPC CESMP - Design, Management Training in nest / burrow conservation awareness will be included during the construction period.
+EPC CESMP - Design, Management The contractor will ensure that no encroachment to the nearby, adjacent land will occur.
+EPC CESMP -Management and monitoring All construction vehicles will adhere to clearly defined transport routes identified during induction training.
+This will emphasise the need to adhere to the designated routes in order to protect the existing vegetation and fauna and reduce encroachment onto adjacent land, and reduce dust fall across the site.
+EPC CESMP -Management and monitoring Poaching/Hunti ng/Trade Hunting, falconry and trade will be strictly forbidden along the PL corridor and adjacent 500m buffer zone.
+Induction training and informative boards will raise EPC CESMP - Management and monitoring